ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 In this example a low density ion beam interacts with a "core" plasma population which induces an instability.
-Based on the relative density between then beam and the core plasma a resonant or non-resonant condition can be accessed.
+Based on the relative density between the beam and the core plasma a resonant or non-resonant condition can be accessed.
 The figures below show the evolution of the y-component of the magnetic field as the beam and core plasma interact.